surgelove/nlytix.com/README.md

 ## 🌟 Overview

-Nlytix.com features a unique rotating display system that cycles through 8 different visual themes, each with its own color scheme, background, motto, and artistic style.
-The site combines modern web development practices with smooth animations, responsive functionality, and a comprehensive blog section.
+Nlytix.com features a unique rotating display system that cycles through 12 different visual themes, each with its own color scheme, background, motto, and artistic style.
+The site combines modern web development practices with smooth animations, responsive functionality, and a comprehensive blog section with futuristic design elements.

 ## 📁 Project Structure